 Bryan McNatt, P.E.

 Mr. McNatt is a mechanical engineer experienced in structural and electro-mechanical systems, robotics and automated manufacturing equipment.
 His expertise includes structural and dynamic analysis, gear transmissions, composites and injection-molded plastics.
-He has extensive 3D CAD and finite element analysis experience.
+He has extensive mechanical design and finite element analysis experience.

 2001 - Present

-As the principal engineer for MRD, Mr. McNatt has engaged in a variety of projects that have included engineering analysis, solid modeling and product development from initial concept to production.
+As the principal engineer for MRD, Mr. McNatt has engaged in a variety of projects that have included engineering analysis, mechanical design and product development from initial concept to production.